carolanncan/lambtron.github.io/articles/2015-06-05-ladder-redefining-ping-pong-at-segment/index.md

 playerB = elo.updateRating(expectedScoreB, 0, playerB);
 ```

-With this, I decided to throw together a derpy app!
+With this library, I decided to put together a very simple app to maintain the ratings of our Ping Pong players at Segment.

 ## Ladder: NodeJS, MongoDB, Koa, Deku